drpetersonfernandes/GameCoverScraper/README.md

 -   Ensure the image folder has write permissions.
 -   Check if files already exist (you'll be prompted to overwrite).
 -   For web searches, remember that you need to manually save images from the embedded browser.

+**Missing or Corrupted Files**
+-   If you encounter errors about missing files (e.g., `mame.dat`) or persistent issues, try reinstalling the GameCoverScraper application to ensure all necessary files are present and uncorrupted.

 ### Logs
 Access detailed logs via: